elahesalari/Histogram-equalization/README.md

-# Histogram-equalization
+# Histogram Equalization

-Histogram equalization is a method in image processing of contrast adjustment using the image’s histogram.
-This method usually increases the global contrast of many images, especially when the usable data of the image is represented by close contrast values.
-Through this adjustment, the intensities can be better distributed on the histogram.
-This allows for areas of lower local contrast to gain a higher contrast.
-Histogram equalization accomplishes this by effectively spreading out the most frequent intensity values
+Histogram equalization is a widely used image processing technique for contrast adjustment based on the image’s intensity histogram.
+This method enhances the global contrast of images, particularly when the useful image data is confined to a narrow range of intensity values.

+By redistributing the intensity values across the entire available range, histogram equalization improves the visibility of features in areas with low local contrast.
+It effectively spreads out the most frequent intensity values, resulting in a more balanced and enhanced contrast throughout the image.